Hopewell, Houston County, Texas

 Hopewell is an unincorporated community in Houston County, Texas, United States.
-It is located at the intersection of U.S. Route 287 and County Roads 4525 and 4120.
-It lies at an elevation of 335 feet (102 m).
+According to the Handbook of Texas, the community had a population of 22 in 2000.

 History

 Hopewell was established before 1900, but it is unknown who founded it.
 Hopewell was never more than a church and a few houses at its peak in 1930.
 Most of the residents moved during World War II, but a few residents remained until the 1990s when it was a dispersed community.
 Its most recent population estimate was 22, which was taken in 2000.

+Geography

+Hopewell is located on U.S. Route 287, 8 mi northwest of Pennington in east-central Houston County.

 Education

-Any students In Hopewell attend the Crockett Independent School District.
+Hopewell had its own school in the mid-1960s.
+Any students presently in Hopewell attend the Crockett Independent School District.